sufiyannagaralli/Walmart-Sales-Data-Analysis-With-MySQL./README.md

 6. What product line had the largest revenue?
 5. What is the city with the largest revenue?
 6. What product line had the largest VAT?
-7. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
+7. Fetch each product line and add a column to those product lines showing "Good", and "Bad".
+Good if it's greater than average sales
-8. Which branch sold more products than average product sold?
+8. Which branch sold more products than the average product sold?
 9. What is the most common product line by gender?
 12. What is the average rating of each product line?